Huntsville-Open-Source-AI/dsbaseline/docs/docs/index.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── pyproject.toml     <- The poetry requirements file for reproducing the analysis environment │                         Use `poetry install` to install the version managed dependencies.
-│                         generated with `pip freeze > requirements.txt`
+│                         Use `poetry shell` gives you an environment to work in.
+│                         Alternatively, use `make requirements` or `make shell`.
 │
 ├── setup.py           <- Make this project pip installable with `pip install -e` ├── src                <- Source code for use in this project.